 Lenders must offer ominously-named "tailored help" - see, again, excellent MoneySavingExpert.com advice.
 The statutory payment holiday provisons expired at the end of March 2021.

-Those who rent can ask their landlord to discuss deferral.
+Those who rent are left with asking their landlord to discuss deferral.

 5. Universal Credit and other benefits

 It may be worth trying to claim Statutory Sick Pay (SSP) at £99.35 a week - a £3 increase effective from 6 April 2022.
-On 21 February 2021 the government announced that from 24 March 2022 Statutory Sick Pay will be available only from the fourth day of illness.
+On 21 February 2021 the government announced that from 24 March 2022 Statutory Sick Pay is available only from the fourth day of illness.

 Everyone left out by the measures reported above - and who does not already claim another benefit - can apply for Universal Credit (UC).
-There are massive backlogs in the UC system - one that the Freelance believes was designed in the first place to deter and delay claims.
+There are massive delays in the UC system - one that the Freelance believes was designed in the first place to deter claims.